2021-22 Study Away Courses

 Dr. Antje Schwennicke discusses her course in Berlin, Germany and her Model United Nations course in New York City.

 Virginia Wesleyan University offers study away courses taught by our own faculty.
 The 2020-21 courses are listed below.
 For more information about individual courses, contact the faculty instructor directly.

 Students enrolled in VWU’s study away courses may apply for The Lighthouse’s Study Away Course Grants.
-Please contact the Study Away Program director, Mandy Reinig, for more information.
+Please contact the Director of Global Engagement, Mandy Reinig, for more information.